 - No pitcher may return to mound after being relieved

-- The 2nd visit to the mound in 1 inning must result in the pitcher being removed
+- 2nd visit to the mound in 1 inning, to the same pitcher, must result in that pitcher being removed

 - Hit batsman—A pitcher shall be removed if he hits 3 batters in a game.
 The umpire shall use their discretion in circumstances where the hitter has not made an effort to avoid the pitch.
 The umpire shall announce to both managers and the pitcher of when an occurrence warrants an “official” hit batsman.

 a) Trees.
 A thrown or batted ball that hits any part of a tree that overhangs or is adjacent to the playing field is a dead ball and no play may be made on it.

 b) Batting screen/fence.
 A ball that becomes caught in a screen or a fence is a dead ball and one additional base shall be awarded to all base runners.

 c) Dead Ball Area.
 Any ball is dead if it is thrown outside the area extending from the end of the furthest fence post of the fences in front of dugouts alongside the first and third baselines and extending as an imaginary line from the end of the first and third base fence to each foul pole.